 - a.
-CA and system keys life cycle management events, including: - Key generation, backup, storage, recovery, archival, and destruction - Cryptographic device lifecycle management events - CA, RA, Subscriber and system certificate life cycle management events, including: - Certificate requests, renewal, and re-key requests, and revocation - All verification activities stipulated in these Requirements and the CA's Certification Practice Statement - Date, time, phone number used, persons spoken to, and end results of verification telephone calls - Acceptance and rejection of certificate requests; - Issuance of Certificates - Generation of Certificate Revocation Lists and OCSP entries - c.
-Security-related events including: - Successful and unsuccessful PKI system access attempts - PKI and security system actions performed
+CA and system keys life cycle management events, including: - Key generation, backup, storage, recovery, archival, and destruction; and - Cryptographic device lifecycle management events. - b.
+CA, RA, Subscriber and system certificate life cycle management events, including: - Certificate requests, renewal, and re-key requests, and revocation; - All verification activities stipulated in these Requirements and the CA's CPS: - Date, time, phone number used, persons spoken to, and end results of verification telephone calls; Acceptance and rejection of certificate requests;

+- Issuance of Certificates; and

+- Generation of CRLs and OCSP entries.

+- c.
+Security-related events including:

+- Successful and unsuccessful PKI system access attempts;

+- PKI and security system actions performed;

+- Security profile changes;

-- Security profile changes System crashes, hardware failures, and other anomalies
+- System crashes, hardware failures, and other anomalies;

-- Firewall and router activities
+- Firewall and router activities; and

-- Entries to and exits from the CA facility
+- Entries to and exits from the CA facility.